HipsterBrown/Elevatr/README.md

 - Design & develop landing page
 - Add docs

-Please open an issue with any constuctive comments or feedback.
+Please open an issue with any constructive comments or feedback.